 Located in the national forest, this glamping getaway is located about an hour outside Grand Rapids.
 Inside the spacious bell tent, there's a queen-sized bed, coffee-making station, seating area, and cozy linens, while outside, there's an outdoor kitchen, picnic table, luxe bathhouse.
 If the bell tent is booked, have no fear, there's other glamping sites on the property too.

 Vibe: Laid Back

 This tent, within walking distance from downtown Sawyer, gives visitors a classic camping experience.
-The markets in town can provide everything you need for your stay, whether you choose to spend your days at Lake Michigan, cooking up farm-fresh eggs on the grill, or just relaxing by the fire pit.
+The markets in town can provide everything you need for your stay, whether you choose to spend your days at Lake Michigan, cooking up farm-fresh eggs on the grill, or just relaxing by the fire pit with some s'mores.
 There's also an outdoor shower for the more adventurous-minded, and a covered outdoor sink for prepping meals.
 Don't forget to check out the trails behind the tent, and be sure to pack a can of bug spray.